NielInfante/Kovinich_2019_01/README.md

 Use findOverlaps.R.
 Restrict to genes that are at least 2 fold upregulated, with an adjusted p-value of less than 0.05.

+Did not use FC of 2 on old overlaps.
+See code for specifics (findOverlap.R).
+For old overlaps, also did a venn diagram of all upregulated genes, up in one, the other, or both.

 ###  :white_check_mark: Annotation
 Use annotate.R to add some annotation to results files.